 The result was a drastic reduction in waste, especially plastic, and many, very relieved friends.

-I now get home-produced jams, honey, baked goods, zero plastic, and each one of them is very special to me.
+I now get home-produced jams, honey, baked goods, and zero plastic, and each one of them is very special to me.

 Gift-giving and receiving have meaning once again – and the corporate world does not drive it.

 The initial conversation can be a little hard to start, but believe me, it’s probably the best one you will ever have.